-At Craig Rehabilitation hospital in 1983 I was made aware that my right lung also was affected by the stroke; it was too weak to support much breathing.
-Years before I entered the University of Wyoming as a Tuba major, and I knew playing a wind instrument would have a positive effect on this situation.
+At Craig Rehabilitation hospital in 1983 Chuck was made aware that his right lung was also affected by the stroke; it was too weak to support much breathing.
+Years before he entered the University of Wyoming as a Tuba major, and he knew playing a wind instrument would have a positive effect on this situation.
 Craig had a mini-garden that was surrounded by buildings that created an acoustic environment.
-After the day in the gym on the therapy beds I’d go there.
-I taught myself to play the Tabor Pipe – similar to a penny whistle but played with one hand because it only has three holes.
-The other hand is used for drumming simultaneously, which I learned to do after joining the International Tabor Pipe organization.
-I knew about the Tabor Pipe because I played recorders, and because Shakespeare’s plays were supported by it (along with several other instruments played in the Musicians’ Gallery).
+After the day in the gym on the therapy beds Chuck would go there.
+He taught himself to play the Tabor Pipe – similar to a penny whistle but played with one hand because it only has three holes.
+The other hand was used for drumming simultaneously, which he learned to do after joining the International Tabor Pipe organization.
+Chuck knew about the Tabor Pipe because he played recorders, and because Shakespeare’s plays were supported by it (along with several other instruments played in the Musicians’ Gallery).

-I gained enough expertise that when I competed against penny whistle players at the Estes Park Scottish Games I took various prizes, including one first place, over several years.
-Pre-Covid I played the pipe at the Denver Botanic Gardens while waiting for the Shakespeare’s Plants tour group who would gather to meet Shakespeare at the end of the tour.
-Now I play each day at sunset until the moment the sun goes down.
+He gained enough expertise that when he competed against penny whistle players at the Estes Park Scottish Games he took various prizes, including one first place, over several years.
+Pre-Covid Chuck played the pipe at the Denver Botanic Gardens while waiting for the Shakespeare’s Plants tour group who would gather to meet Shakespeare at the end of the tour.
+Often he would play at sunset until the moment the sun went down.

 International Tabor Pipe Adventures

-I became aware of the The Taborers Society founded in this century in England, by a group of people interested in connecting to learn more and perform.
+Chuck became aware of the The Taborers Society founded in this century in England, by a group of people interested in connecting to learn more and perform.
 The group sponsors a three-day weekend each year called the International Tabor Pipe Festival.
-People met in various places around England and I participate on a number of occasions.
-Today they meet on Zoom monthly with participants from all over the world.
+People met in various places around England and Chuck participated on a number of occasions and met regularly online over the years with participants from all over the world.

 Inn Yard Musicians’ Gallery

-Because of my Shakespeare expertise and role, in 2019 I was asked to give the keynote address for the annual meeting in Stratford-on-Avon where Shakespeare was born and is buried.
-I’ve posted my talk here for you should you be interested in hearing how the tabor pipe and theatres have a long history together.
+Because of his Shakespeare expertise and role, in 2019 Chuck was asked to give the keynote address for the annual meeting in Stratford-on-Avon where Shakespeare was born and is buried.
+Here is Chuck’s talk for you should you be interested in hearing how the tabor pipe and theatres have a long history together.